xbach/docs/trezor-user/securitybestpractices.rst

 .. hint::

    The numbers displayed on the TREZOR's screen when it requests a new PIN are in a random order.
-You can use them as the basis for your PIN, if you don't have any better ideas.
+You can use them as the basis for your PIN if you don't have any better ideas.
 For example, you can use the first two rows when you are shown the matrix for the first time.

 If you have trouble remembering your PIN, write it on your recovery card.